thegatsbylofiexperience/teleport-coding-challenge/0027-tcp-load-balancer.md

 As all certificates will be precreated - a bash script will be created which will create:
     - A CA.
     - Server private key and cert that is signed by the CA.
-    - N clients private key and cert (with client auth extensions) that is signed by the CA.
+    - N clients private key and cert (with client auth extensions and a specified email address) that is signed by the CA.
-    - Each client will have a unique server name identifier.
+    - Each client will have use the certificates email fields as a unique identifier.
     - All private keys (CA, server, clients) will generated using the elliptic curve - secp256k1.

 ##### Authorisation
 Rustls presents the certificate chain in DER format.
-The client public key will be extracted from the client certificate via the x509-parser crate.
+The client enmail field will be extracted from the client certificate via the x509-parser crate.
-There will be a lookup table that will read all client certificates pub keys from files at server startup, the index is the client id.
+There will be a hard coded lookup table with all client email addresses that will be configured per client.

 From there the library can lookup client information and return allows server group, and the most healthy least connected upstream server, available to that client.